towersvault/shinpokered/README.md

 ***Lite features for a cleaned-up purist experience***

-A huge number of bugs, glitches, oversights, and text errors of all sorts have been fixed.
+Over 200 bugs, glitches, oversights, and text errors of all sorts have been fixed!
 There are too many to enumerate in a simple summary, and some of them are very obscure or previously undiscovered.

 Includes english builds of Green and Red-JP versions.